bigbag/papyrix-reader/README.md

 ![](./docs/images/cover.jpg)

-## Fork Information

-**Papyrix** (from "papyrus" - ancient scrolls) is a community fork with the goal of providing a lighter, more user-friendly firmware version while maintaining full compatibility with the original CrossPoint Reader.

 ## Motivation

 E-paper devices are fantastic for reading, but most commercially available readers are closed systems with limited customisation.
 The **Xteink X4** is an affordable e-paper device, however the official firmware remains closed.